Your Personal Data

 Kingdom Way Trust will be the ‘Controller’ of the personal data you provide to us.
 Our contact details are below.
 We only collect basic personal data about you which does not include any special types of information or current location based information.
 This does, however, include name, mailing address, email etc.

-Kingdom Way Trust complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+Kingdom Way Trust complies with its obligations under the PECR and GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 Why we need it